SuzetteSon/FizzBuzzKata/README.md

 - Edit `package.json` so that `npm run test` runs the entire suite of _unit_ tests.
 - Edit `package.json` so that eslint runs before the test suite.
 - Edit `package.json` so that mocha run all unit tests whenever a javascript file changes.
 You may use whatever method you want to achive this.
 Mocha has a _watch_ feature, or you may use some other npm project (e.g. `onchange`).

-## TDD
-Now it's kata time!
-You will find the description of FizzBuzz [here](https://codingdojo.org/kata/FizzBuzz/).

 ### Red
 - Write a trivial test and make sure it fails.